Titus-Salmon/BlueHyperion/README.md

 # CA2-cleanup-git
-Created August 2016
+Created August 2016<br>
 This is a web-page created by Titus Salmon for Blue Hyperion Press.
-The site consists of:
+The site consists of:<br>

 [1]A Home page, which gives descriptions of a forthcoming book with hyperlinks [2]An About the Author page